GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 By default, the application does not have an external IP.
 Run the following command to expose an external IP:

+> **WARNING:** The application has defaulted *quest* user.
+Please be careful with exposing the application for the world.
 ```
 kubectl patch svc "$APP_INSTANCE_NAME-rabbitmq-svc" \
   --namespace "$NAMESPACE" \